the1994/career/_posts/2013-08-03-Android-Develop-Record.md

 1. Views group.
 This is where pages group to be presented.
 For example, if there are three views needed to be presented, you need to design 3 layouts for each of them and combine them togather in the code.
 2. Images group.
 This group is for showing the small points.

+## Action

+There are two main actions:

+1. Construct view groups and image groups.
+2. Action adapter and listener.